Last Updated April 30, 2021 Dateline: Mexico City, Mexico

 That said, the pros of Dominica’s economic citizenship are many.

-Since it’s been around for so long, it’s got solid footing in the industry and is able to offer lots of benefits to its applicants.
+Since it’s been around for so long, it’s got a solid footing in the industry and can offer lots of benefits to its applicants.

 It’s the most affordable.
 If you’re a solo applicant looking for a great second passport, then Dominica is just the ticket.
 It’s tied for the cheapest CBI program in the world, provided you go the donation route.
-Dominica has also developed the Entrepreneurial Visa option with an even lower price tag, though it does come with more involved stipulations.
+The Dominica Investor Visa program was developed with an even lower price tag, though it does come with more involved stipulations.

 No tax on your global income.
 If you don’t reside in the country, your income won’t be taxed.
 In other words, if you aren’t a resident, Dominica’s officials won’t come after your income.

-Travel to more than 135 countries visa-free.
-Visit Europe’s Schengen zone, the United Kingdom, Hong Kong, Malaysia, Singapore, and Turkey – among others – visa-free when you’re a citizen of Dominica.
+Visit Europe’s Schengen zone, the United Kingdom, Hong Kong, Malaysia, Singapore, and Turkey – among others – when you’re a citizen of Dominica.

 ‘Fast’ citizenship.
 You don’t need to pass history or language exams or have an interview in order to obtain a Dominican passport.